July in the garden

 - Harvest and eat the last remaining globe artichokes, or pick the large thistle flowers for an arrangement, then cut the plants to the ground, leaves and all.
 Water and give an all-purpose feed, or top-dress with farmyard manure.
 The foliage will be back very quickly and you’ll get a second crop of edible buds and flowers in about six weeks.
 If you grow different varieties (e.g. 'Violetta’, 'Green Globe’, 'Gros Vert de Laon’) that crop at slightly different times (and so are cut down in succession), you can eat artichokes from early June until October.
-If you're not quite sure how to pick and cook them, watch Sarah's how to harvest and cook globe artichokes video for instructions.
+If you're not quite sure how to pick and cook them, watch Sarah's how to harvest and cook globe artichokes video in our growing guide for instructions.

 salad & herbs